 A variety of different things can affect the price of Chainlink, including project news and developments, the flow of assets on exchanges, public sentiment, and emerging trends in the wider cryptocurrency and global economies.

 Chainlink has a capped max supply of 1 billion LINK, making it a scarce asset like Bitcoin.
-There will be no more LINK created, so if demand for the token increases while supply remains the same it would put sustained upward pressure on LINK’s token price.
+There will be no more LINK created, so if demand for the token increases while supply remains the same it would put upward pressure on LINK’s price.

 The Chainlink ecosystem currently includes about 500 projects and it regularly expands.
 It stands to reason that the more node operators and smart contract developers there are using Chainlink, the more demand there will be for the LINK token and therefore the more upward pressure there will be on its price.

-In addition to demand from Chainlink ecosystem participants, there is also a growing number of people buying LINK to hold for investment purposes.
+As well as demand from Chainlink ecosystem participants, there is also a growing number of people buying LINK to hold for investment purposes.
 The number of new Chainlink addresses has been growing in line with LINK price since the end of 2019, while the balance of LINK on exchanges has been decreasing.
 Positive investor sentiment has been driven by the active and ever-growing Chainlink community.

 Live Chainlink Value and Market Cap